JoinColony/learn-web3/README.md

 Lesson 4 (March 14, 5pm PST, 02:00 CET): What is Colony?
 Taking a look at the dApp and Colony SDK

-Lesson 5 (March 16, tbd): Creating the basics.
+Lesson 5 (March 16, 17:00 CET): Creating the basics.
 Next.js infrastructure and foundation of the project

-Lesson 6 (March 21, tbd): Server work.
+Lesson 6 (March 21, 17:00 CET): Server work.
 Login & permissions

-Lesson 7 (March 23, tbd): Adding a database (Next.js and Prisma) and CRUD operations
+Lesson 7 (March 23, 17:00 CET): Adding a database (Next.js and Prisma) and CRUD operations

-Lesson 8 (March 28, tbd): Using Colony SDK for DAO governance and payments
+Lesson 8 (March 28, 17:00 CEST): Using Colony SDK for DAO governance and payments

-Lesson 9 (April 4, tbd): Last touches and clean-up
+Lesson 9 (March 30, 17:00 CEST): Last touches and clean-up

 ## Join the fun!